cicd-tutorials/cicd-tutorials.net/docs/examples/jenkins/build-status-pipelines/README.md

+---
+description: Tutorial on how to configure a Jenkins pipeline that creates pipelines with five different statuses into a new folder using Job DSL.
+---

 # Build status pipelines and Job DSL

 This example contains pipelines to produce builds with success, unstable, failed, aborted, and not-built statuses as well as Job DSL script to create a folder with projects that have these five different statuses.